AndrzejSzelag/oauth2githubssl/README.md

 # OAuth 2.0 GitHub SSL

-### Spring Boot web application configured to use OAuth 2.0 with GitHub API and self-signed SSL certificate..
+### A Spring Boot web application configured to use OAuth 2.0 with GitHub API and self-signed SSL certificate..

 ### Tech Stack
 * 🔶 Java 21.0.5 LTS